-TP-Link router systems: Great mix of quality and price
+Want a TP-Link router system?
+Here are some of our favorites.

-Best TP-Link Router System Android Central 2019
+Best TP-Link router Android Central 2021

-TP-Link has been making networking equipment for ages and it's quite good at it.
-Not only that, TP-Link routers more often than not offer competitive specifications at great prices.
-If you're looking for a great balance of features including fast AC Wi-Fi with MU-MIMO and tri-band, the Archer A20 is a great fit.
+TP-Link has been making networking equipment for ages, and it's quite good at it.
+Not only that, TP-Link routers, more often than not, offer competitive specifications at great prices.
+Most of us want to buy a router that will last a few years and provide more than enough speed.
+The Archer AX21 is the best overall balance of speed with Wi-Fi 6 and OneMesh support for a low price.
+Still, there are plenty of excellent choices on the market, and with our list, you'll be able to find the best TP-Link router system to suit your needs.

-- Best Value: Archer A7
+- Best value: Archer A7 Smart Wi-Fi Router

-- Best entry-level mesh: Deco M5
+- Best entry-level mesh: TP-Link Deco Mesh Wi-Fi System (Deco M5)

-Best Overall: Archer A20
+Best overall: Archer AX21

-Wi-Fi 6, or 802.11AX, is the next big thing in Wi-Fi routers.
-The only problem is that very few devices support it and the prices for those devices are quite high.
-The TP-Link A20, however, comes close with fast AC Wi-Fi providing up to 1,625Mbps on either 5Ghz band and 750Mbps on the 2.4Ghz bands.
+The TP-Link Archer AX21 isn't the fastest router you can get by any stretch, but it's fast enough for most homes and comes in at a fantastic price.
+For the money, you get AX1800 Wi-Fi 6 speeds, four open Ethernet ports, and great software support.
+The speed breaks down to 1201Mbps at 5GHz and 574Mbps at 2.4GHz.
+In addition, four Ethernet ports make it easy to connect all of your wired devices at full gigabit speed.

-There are four gigabit Ethernet connections for wired devices around back and one more for your internet connection.
-With the speed of the Wi-FI, it would have been nice to see a multi-gig option such as a faster Ethernet port or link aggregation.
-Still, 1Gbps should be plenty for most applications.
+OneMesh support is included with the Archer AX21, allowing users to utilize a OneMesh extender to improve coverage.
+If you plan to use this router as part of a mesh, keep in mind that the speed will split between connected devices and the connection to other mesh nodes.
+Being able to expand your home network as needed can be great if you're not sure how much coverage you'll need down the road.

 Pros: